Kibbyai/Kibby/doc/build-msw.md

 <h1>Build Windows</h1>

-See readme-qt.rst for instructions on building ColossusCoin2 QT, the graphical user interface.
+See readme.md for instructions on building your own Ai agent with the samecode, the graphical user interface.

 Compilers Supported
 -------------------
-Note: releases are cross-compiled using mingw running on Linux.

 Dependencies